 Purpose of the Award

 The practices and processes of editing, be it the long-term editing of a book series or the editing of a particularly significant single volume, play a key role in the shaping, enhancing, and even challenging the ways in which we can understand the inter-related fields of theatre, drama, and performance studies.
 Yet the role of editors is often overlooked.
 This prize recognises the contribution made by individuals or collaborative teams that lead and sustain editorial endeavours.
 More specifically, the Peta Tait Prize recognises the editing of an ongoing book series or significant single volume.
+It also recognises significant creative projects or scholarship achievement over time.

 In the case of a nomination for a single volume, editors are expected to have included their own scholarly stand-alone chapter.
+An edited book/significant creative projects and scholarship over time might be the equivalent of:

-- The name of the edited book
+- The name of the edited book and/or creative project or description of scholarship achievement

 - The reason for the nomination (innovation in the field, impact)